RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 -	[Paraphilia](#paraphilia)
 -	[Domestic abuse](#domestic-abuse)

-# *Preface*
-*This document is the final draft version of an unofficial training guide for listeners about chats involving harm.
-It is not a self-help guide for members.*

 # Part I
 General information for all listeners.

+This guide is an unofficial training guide for listeners about chats involving harm.
+It is not a self-help guide for members.
+If you are not a listener you can still read this guide, but becoming a listener first is recommended as a starting point.

-*This unofficial guide is by [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie).*
+*This guide is by [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie).*

 *Parts of this guide describe good practice in the opinion of the author, but are not necessarily consistent with other guidance at 7 Cups.*